stahlhut-consider-it/linkedin_scraper/README.rst

 ``driver``
 ~~~~~~~~~~~~~~

 This is the driver from which to scraper the Linkedin profile.
-A driver using Chrome is created by default.
+An undetected Chrome driver is created by default.
 However, if a driver is passed in, that will be used instead.

 For example

 .. code-block:: python

+   import undetected_chromedriver as uc
-   driver = webdriver.Chrome()
+   driver = uc.Chrome()
    person = Person("https://www.linkedin.com/in/andre-iguodala-65b48ab5", driver = driver)

 ``scrape``